-The 5 Star Roster is growing at a rapid pace and with the roster becoming ever larger, we wanted to provide a bit more transparency to our readers about Servant placement within our tier list.
+The 5 Star Roster has grown at a rapid pace and with the roster becoming ever larger, we wanted to provide a bit more transparency to our readers about Servant placement within our tier list.

-All the 5 Star Servants are now being evaluated with their current performance on the NA server only, but we will also try our best to give the readers an idea of how the placement of these powerhouses could change once they get their coveted upgrades from the JP server.
+All the 5 Star Servants are generally being evaluated based on their current performance on the NA server only, but we will also try our best to give the readers an idea of how the placement of these powerhouses could change once they get their coveted upgrades from the JP server.
 We believe this will help give Masters a better understanding of which 5 Star Servants are worth more in terms of both present and future capacity.

 Finally, while it is true that no 5 Star Servants are created equal, they do, at the end of the day, have insane stats compared to the lower rarity Servants.
 Thus, all of them are worth raising eventually as long as players have the resources.